 Vauxhall Insignia review

-The Vauxhall Insignia hatchback offers plenty of style and refinement to rival the Ford Mondeo
+The Vauxhall Insignia hatchback offers plenty of style and comfort to rival the Ford Mondeo

 Our choice: Insignia SRi 2.0 CDTi 140PS Design Nav

 Like its rivals, the Mondeo, the Passat and the Skoda Superb, the Vauxhall Insignia is a firm favourite with fleet buyers and it's a not uncommon to see them trawling the UK's motorway network.

 Compared to the Mondeo, which can appear bulky, the Insignia is one of the better looking fleet cars out there, thanks to its arching roofline which tapers to a shallow rear screen and raised tail.

 What's more, Vauxhall's 2013 facelift improved on the original Insignia's good-looks by adding a larger grille and revised LED headlights.
 Higher spec cars also get a re-profiled chin spoiler with fog lamps, and the Insignia hatch's tail lamps are joined by a thicker chrome bar across the tailgate.
 In fact, from some angles the Vauxhall Insignia is reminiscent of a Volkswagen CC.

 The changes Vauxhall has made to the interior of the Insignia are equally as subtle.
 The steering wheel is the same as the one fitted across rest of the Vauxhall range and the curvy dashboard found on the first generation Insignia is largely unchanged.

 However, Vauxhall has reduced the number of buttons on the centre console as all Insignias now get a touchscreen to navigate through the major functions.
 Should you opt for a model equipped with sat-nav, you also get a touchpad that's used to work through the menus and write characters.